 As the season is drawing to a close, or already has, it is time to start planning for next season.
-October may seem early when thinking about races for August/September 2013, but the time spent now will earn dividends come race day.
+October may seem early when thinking about races for August/September next year, but the time spent now will earn dividends come race day.
 Race day performance is the accumulation of many months of hard, dedicated effort.
 With this in mind here are a few areas that athletes of all levels should be thinking about.

 1) How was your season?
 Did you achieve you goals, exceed them, or for some reason fail to get the result you wanted.
 Don’t make these judgements immediately after a race when emotions are running high, allow yourself a week to fully analyse what happened.
 Even if you won a race was it perfect, were there areas that could be improved upon.
 Be extremely critical, but realistic.
 Find areas where you can make changes, not for example, that there was a lot of traffic on the course – something outside of your control.